Kris Bright: Career

 Bright managed to gain a spot in the starting line-up for the struggling Dutch side.
 He played in eleven league games, in which he scored one goal, against HFC Haarlem.
 After interest from Norway, he signed a six-month contract until the end of the Norwegian season with Norwegian club Kristiansund BK.
 There he scored an amazing 11 goals in eight games until his season was ended prematurely.
 With two games remaining in the season and several Norwegian Tippeligaen & Adeccoligaen clubs following his progress, Bright suffered a broken leg.
 Bright then renewed his contract with Kristiansund BK until January 2009.

 After six months of recovery, Bright then made his return in the 2008 season opener against Strindheim.
 He continued his goal scoring form with two goals including a 25-metre free-kick to help Kristiansund to a 3–1 win.
 After playing 12 games, he was top goal-scorer in the league with 10 goals.
 Also, in the 3rd round of the Norwegian Cup, Bright scored KBK's only goal against Tippeligaen club & close rivals Molde F.K. in a 2–1 extra-time loss.

-After a season full of goals again in Norway, Bright had done enough to sign a 1 1/2-year contract with Greek Super League side Panserraikos F.C., he was given the number 32 shirt.
+After a season full of goals again in Norway, Bright had done enough to sign a 1 1/2-year contract with Greek Super League side Panserraikos, he was given the number 32 shirt.
 He left the Club in July 2009 by mutual consent with a year remaining on his contract due to unpaid wages, and joined English League Two side Shrewsbury Town on 3 August 2009.

 In November 2009, Bright scored the winner in a 2–1 win over AFC Telford United in the Shropshire Senior Cup final.
 He scored his first Football League goal against Lincoln City, then scored another on the final day of the season against Port Vale.
 He made a total of 26 league appearances in the 2009–10 season, including 22 from the bench, scoring three goals.